 Ching Feng Home Fashions Co., Ltd. (hereinafter referred to as the "Company") was established on March 9, 1977 with the approval of the Ministry of Economic Affairs.
 The registered address is at 373, Sec.
 4, Yenhai Rd., Funan Village, Fuhsing Township, Changhua County, Taiwan.
-The main business items of the company are the manufacturing, processing of various blinds, pleated curtains, and their accessories for export and domestic sales.
+The main business items of the company and its subsidiaries are the manufacturing, processing of various blinds, pleated curtains, and their accessories for export and domestic sales.
 The company's stock has been officially listed and traded on the Taiwan Stock Exchange since August 18, 1989.

-(2) Approval date and procedures of the parent company only financial statements
+(2) Approval date and procedures of the consolidated financial statements

-The parent company only financial statements of the Company for the years ended December 31, 2023 and 2022 were authorized for issue in accordance with a resolution of the Board of Directors' meeting on March 13, 2024.
+The consolidated financial statements of the Company and its subsidiaries (hereinafter referred to as the "Group") for the years ended December 31, 2023 and 2022 were authorized for issue in accordance with a resolution of the Board of Directors' meeting on March 13, 2024.